Stan: going further

 Rationale

-We review here the constructs needed to write more complex models such as Q2 in the current exercise, more similar exercises coming in the next weeks, and the second quiz.
+We review here the constructs needed to write more complex models such as the exercises coming in the next few weeks, and the second quiz.

 Example